 BIOC-B 580 Introduction to Biochemical Research (3 cr.)
+P: Graduate standing.
 Objectives and techniques of biochemical research.
-During this course, students will rotate in at least three different labs with the goal of joining one of them after the first semester.

 BIOC-B 600 Seminar in Biochemistry (1 cr.)
+P: B502 or consent of instructor.
 Advanced critical analysis of the current scientific literature and scientific presentations.
-Attendance and participation in the weekly biochemistry program seminar series is required.
+Attendance and partici¬pation in the weekly biochemistry program seminar series is required.